cnwizards/node-wizard/README.md

 ## Features?
 There are two main features of this controller:

-* `Draining`: Non-graceful draining parameters can be set via an environment variable (useful for statefulset pods that could not be gracefully evicted).
-If graceful eviction fails, node wizard will try non-graceful eviction if enabled.
+* `Draining`: Non-graceful draining parameters can be set via an environment variable.
 * `Uncordon`: The node will be uncordoned when it is ready.
 * `Ignore Some Nodes`: Some nodes can be ignored by the controller by labeling with `node-wizard/ignore=true`.
 * `Leader Election`: Application uses leader election mechanism.
 This is useful for high availability.